 If we find that the electrical service cable failure is on your property, the fault must be located.
 For single-family homes, we will find the location of the fault and for multi-family buildings, you must hire and pay for a locator (We will find the location of the fault for a fixed fee).

 All site work required to make the repair is your responsibility.
 This may include:

 - Concrete work

-- If the faulted service was caused by third-party damage (installation of fence-posts, pilings or trenching), all service cable repair costs are the responsibility of the property owner.
+We will complete all electrical connections and cable repairs at no cost to you if the original installation meets EPCOR standards.
+If the faulted service was caused by third-party damage (installation of fence-posts, pilings or trenching), all service cable repair costs are the responsibility of the property owner.